mlynch/mlynch.github.com/_posts/2012-08-28-failure-fallacy.markdown

 You analyze your failure and wonder what happend.
 Conclusion: the world just wasn't ready.
 But maybe the startup failed because it wasn't built on any sound economics.

-Why do we build yet another social sharing app, or a website to change yet another of our regretable habits?
-Thinking that business is a popularity contest and this is high school all over again.
-Listening to TechCrunch and thinking if you can just convince an investor to give you their money you'll have a gigantic exit and can skip the whole profit part.

 I'm sick of this.
 Startups don't have to fail in such large numbers.
 Why do we keep making the same mistakes?
+Why do we keep building yet another social product?
 If not even [Like a Little](http://lal.com/) which supposedly had a "virality index...higher than Facebook's in their fastest growth stage" could build a big social product, why do we keep thinking we'll be able to?
+Business is not a popularity contest, and this is not high school.

 The best way to build a real business has not changed for centuries, and the formula is incredibly simple: _Make something people want, charge for it, and scale it up._